- the act of creation, the Eureka moment

 - Not all acts of invention are equal.
 Some inventions are transformative; others, derivative

 As humans, as homo sapiens, we are hardwired to invent.
-Since emerging from the Savannah Plain several hundred thousand years ago, we have been driven to solve problems and advance human knowledge.
+Since emerging from the Savannah Plain several hundred thousand years ago, we have been driven to solve problems and to advance human knowledge.
 On a personal level and a social level, we feel an urge to make the world a better place, to contribute to society, to help build the infrastructure future generations need so they can prosper and prepare a better life for their children and loved ones.
-At the same, we can be motivated by economic incentives to innovate.
-Entrepreneurs may be richly rewarded for producing original or derivative texts, products, applications, or services.

 Levels of Invention